Students in the WVU Reed College of Media are training to be professional multimedia,

 relations.
 This program is fully online.

-Interactive Design for Media – There is a growing demand for interactive audiovisual
+Game Design and Interactive Media – There is a growing demand for interactive audiovisual

 media experiences.
 Students in this program are exposed to the latest innovations